-How markets function determines not only economic well-being, but also access to education and jobs.
-The outcome of markets is determined by the interplay of the market rules and institutions on the one hand and the behavior of market participants on the other.
-Market design is used to deal with the market rules and institutions.
-Concerning behavior, participants in markets do not always act as homo oeconomicus.
-A good understanding of individual choices in strategic situations requires more behavioral realism, taking into account psychological givens and social context.
-The research unit focuses on the study of market outcomes under richer models of human choice.
-It makes use of game theory, behavioral economics and experimental economics.
+Markets affect not only economic well-being, but also access to education and jobs.
+The outcome of markets is determined by the interplay of the market rules and institutions on the one hand, and the behavior of market participants on the other.
+Market design changes or creates the market rules and institutions.
+It must account for the actual behavior of market participants to reach the desired objectives.
+A good understanding of individual choices in strategic situations requires behavioral realism, paying attention to psychological givens and social context.
+The research unit focuses on the study of market outcomes under rich models of human choice.
+It makes use of game theory, behavioral economics, and experimental economics.

-A. School choice, university admissions, and entry-level labor markets
+A. School choice, university admissions, and other matching markets

 C. Bad decisions in markets